• Skip to primary navigation

 Meat Sauce

 • Brown Italian sausage in a 12-inch nonstick skillet over medium heat, breaking up the meat as it cooks.
-Transfer paper towel lined plate to drain.
-Allow to cool; rub meat between fingers to break up into small pieces.
+Transfer to a paper towel-lined plate to drain.
+Allow to cool; rub meat between fingers to break into small pieces.

-• Wipe skillet with paper towel to remove any remaining grease.
+• Wipe the skillet with a paper towel to remove any remaining grease.
 Add onions; sauté over medium heat for about five minutes.

-• Return sausage to skillet; stir to combine.
-Add basil, oregano, salt, pepper and garlic.
-Stir well to combine; cook for 30 seconds or until garlic is fragrant.
+• Return the sausage to skillet; stir to combine.
+Add the basil, oregano, salt, pepper, and garlic.
+Stir well to combine; cook for 30 seconds or until the garlic is fragrant.

-• Add petit diced tomatoes, tomato sauce, tomato paste, brown sugar, red wine and water; stir well to combine.
+• Add petite diced tomatoes, tomato sauce, tomato paste, brown sugar, red wine, and water; stir well to combine.
 Bring to a slow boil.

 • Correct the seasonings if necessary.
-(See Tip 3)
+Yield: 8 servings.
+(See Tip 4)

 Lazy Lasagna

-1. I used fresh ravioli, but you could also use frozen ravioli.
-If using frozen ravioli, increase the cooking time by 5 minutes.
+1. I used store-bought ravioli purchased in the refrigerated section of my grocery store, stuffed with mozzarella cheese and ricotta cheese.
+You could also use frozen ravioli.
+If using frozen ravioli, increase the covered cooking time by 5 minutes.

-2. Rather than cooking on stove, transfer mixture to a crock pot and cook on high setting for 5 hours; or cook covered in 300° F oven for 3 hours.
+3. If you're making your own meat sauce, you can cook it on the stovetop, transfer the mixture to a crock pot, cook on the high setting for 5 hours, or cook covered in 300°F oven for 3 hours.

-3. This makes a delicious base for baked ziti and is awesome served over pasta.
+4. This amazing meat sauce makes a delicious base for baked ziti and is awesome served over pasta.

-4. Leftovers if any are delicious.
-Also leftovers can be frozen for later use.
+6. Leftovers, if any, are delicious.
+Also, leftovers can be frozen for later use.

 Nutrition